DeadCelz/DeadCelz/README.md

 - 👋 Hi, I’m @DeadCelz
-- 👀 I’m interested in Computer Science, Music, and Video Games
+- 👀 I’m interested in Computer Science, Music, and Art
 - 🌱 I’m currently learning all of the above
 - 💞️ I’m looking to collaborate on projects requiring music, or games where I can learn from those more experienced than I
 - 📫 How to reach me: